 A practical comparison of Vygotsky and Bruner for UK teachers.
 Covers the ZPD, scaffolding, spiral curriculum, discovery learning, language and culture in learning, and when to use each approach across EYFS, primary, and secondary.

 Both Lev Vygotsky and Jerome Bruner have shaped how we think about scaffolding, social learning, and classroom support.
 Yet they approached learning differently.
-Vygotsky focused on what children cannot do alone.
-Bruner focused on how to structure learning so they can do it themselves.
+Vygotsky focussed on what children cannot do alone.
+Bruner focussed on how to structure learning so they can do it themselves.
 Understanding these differences changes how we teach.

 Lev Vygotsky (1896-1934) saw learning as fundamentally social.
 His central idea was the Zone of Proximal Development (ZPD): the gap between what a child can do alone and what they can do with guidance from a more knowledgeable other (MKO).